jatinS-dev/Image_Processing_/README.md

 ## Task 1
 ### <em> Image Rotation </em>
-> This task is about rotating the Given Input Image in Any Desired angle
+> This task is about rotating the Given Input Image in Any Desired angle using libraries like PIL, numpy and matplotlib
 ## Task 2
 ### <em> Applying Kernels </em>
 ### <em> Blurring (With 3 Filters) </em>